 Nonprofits host fundraisers for a variety of reasons.
 These include food/supply drives, solidarity events, and charitable events.
 In this article we will focus primarily on charitable events aimed at raising money for an organization or cause.
 If properly organized, charitable fundraisers are a great way to generate support for a cause or organization.
 The proceeds can be directly transferred to the mission, banked to support future operations, or put towards the expansion of your facilities and amenities.

-With so many possibilities, planning an event can be intimidating.
-Rather than trying to think of the perfect event and then finding ways to make it happen, it can be helpful to first set goals for yourself.
+With so many possibilities, you may be wondering how to plan a charity event. ather than trying to think of the perfect event and then finding ways to make it happen, it can be helpful to first set goals for yourself.

 First, identify your organization’s financial needs.
 Setting a target is a great place to start when planning an event.
 A gala with 300 guests might raise lots of money, but if your organization only needs a small boost, then perhaps something easier to coordinate would make more sense.
 On the other hand, if your organization has been struggling due to COVID or other circumstances, then a larger event could be what you need.